Investing in research today leads to better patient care tomorrow.

 Current awardees

-Research Scholar Awards
+AGA Research Foundation Awards

 The prestigious AGA Research Scholar Award (RSA) is the flagship award providing the best and brightest researchers with career development funding.
 RSAs help young investigators to develop independent and productive research careers in digestive diseases.
 During and after their time as an AGA research scholar, recipients have made important contributions to the field of gastroenterology, and many former award recipients have gone on to hold distinguished appointments in major medical institutions.
 RSAs provide $100,000 per year for three years to one recipient.
 Funds will expand the scientific basis of gastroenterology by encouraging academic gastroenterology research careers focused on improving our understanding of digestive diseases and finding new treatment options for patients.